 These last few batches of cookies were something special to me.
 I decided this year to make a batch of cookies for each of my immediate family members that I felt represented them and their tastes.
 To begin, I made chocolate chip cookies for my youngest brother, Luke.
 He is a picky eater, and there aren’t many cookies he will actually eat.
 Chocolate chip cookies are always guaranteed to be on the list of things he will eat though.
 This is another recipe from Mel’s Kitchen Cafe.

 These turned out fine and tasted good, but the shape was a bit weird.
-They did not spread as I thought they would since I put too many cookies on the tray.
-I could have only done six to a tray.
+They did not spread as I thought they would.
+Maybe I needed to spread them out more, but that would have left only six cookies on each tray.
 It would have taken longer, but it would have gotten a more desired effect.

 Chocolate Peanut Butter Cookies

 These cookies were for my mom.
 This was another recipe from Sally’s Baking Addiction, the third on this list from that blog.
 I knew I wanted to make something chocolate peanut butter for my mom since she loves buckeyes and Reese’s.
 This recipe seemed perfect for her.

 These cookies were fun to whip together, and they made my apartment smell great.
 I allowed myself to sneak one of these, and they were delicious.
 My mom really appreciated this gift.
 She thought it was sweet that I wanted make everyone something special just for them.

 I made these loaded M&M cookie bars for my other younger brother Matt (the older of my two brothers).
 He is a snack guy, and I have never seen him to not like Oreos and candy.
 This is another Taste of Home recipe that was simple to bring together.
 I really think my brother will enjoy these.